 C-reactive protein (CRP) is a protein made by the liver.
 CRP levels in the blood increase when there is a condition causing inflammation somewhere in the body.
 A CRP test measures the amount of CRP in the blood to detect inflammation due to acute conditions or to monitor the severity of disease in chronic conditions.

-This standard CRP test is not to be confused with an hs-CRP test.
-These are two different tests that measure CRP and each test measures a different range of CRP level in the blood for different purposes:
+This standard CRP test is not to be confused with a hs-CRP test.
+These are two different tests that measure CRP and each test measures a different range of CRP levels in the blood for different purposes:

 - The standard CRP test measures high levels of the protein observed in diseases that cause significant inflammation.
 It measures CRP in the range from 8 to 1000 mg/L (or 0.8 to 100 mg/dL).